apify/actor-whitepaper/README.md

 In the future, this mechanism can be extended to custom events and messages.

-TODO: Add a table of events and details of params, plus links, timeouts etc.
+TODO (@mtrunkat): Add a table of events and details of params, plus links, timeouts etc.

 #### Node.js